How the Mind-Brain Connection Generates Change by Sharon-Drew Morgen

 Again, there is no meaning, no intent, no thinking involved.
 Mechanical.
 Electro-chemical.
 Automatic.
 Take a look:

-Notice that actions are outputswithout inputs, no outputs can exist.
-So behaviors are a result, an end product and cannot be modified as such.
+All this occurs in five one-hundreths of a second.
+So: behaviors are outputswithout inputs, no outputs can exist.
+Behaviors are a result, an end product of inputs and cannot be modified as such.

 HOW WE GET RESISTANCE